Panasonic G9 vs Sony HX99

 The Panasonic G9 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The G9 writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
 The G9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The G9 supports UHS-II cards (on both slots), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The G9 supports UHS-II cards (on both slots), while the HX99 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-G9 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.